 The tool of choice to fabricate any metal flashing is a large clamping jaw called a brake.
 This clamp is fed an aluminum sheet from a rolled coil and is used to bend the aluminum sheet to whatever shape and profile is necessary for the job.
 Flashing profiles vary greatly and they are generally custom made for each project.
 For example, an ’L-shaped’ flashing may fabricated to be used along where the roofline meets the side of a wall.

-Installation methods vary, but the one thing that must always be true of any effective flashing installation is: it has to shed water.
+Installation methods vary, but the one thing that must always be true of any effective flashing installation is: it has to shed water to protect against water infiltration.
 A flashing cannot pool or catch water.
-It must be made and installed in a way that allows water to freely flow toward the bottom edge and off of the roof.
+For example, on a sloped roof, a base flashing must be made and installed in a manner that allows water to freely flow toward the bottom edge and off of the roof.
 This means that, whenever possible, a flashing must be:

 lapped over the roofing materials below it and